git/git.github.io/SoC-2014-Microprojects.md

 the GSoC.
 This will ensure that we take special care not to overlook your application among the large pile of others.

+Students: Please attempt only **ONE** microproject.
+We want quality, not quantity!
+(Also, it takes work to collect the ideas, and it would be nice to have enough microprojects for everybody.)
+If you've already done a microproject and are itching to do more, then get involved in other ways, like finding and fixing other problems in the code, or improving the documentation or code comments, or helping to review other people's patches on the mailing list, or answering questions on the mailing list or in IRC, or writing new tests, etc., etc.  In short, start doing things that other Git developers do!

 ## Ideas for microprojects

 The following are just ideas.
 Any small code-related change would be